≡ Menu

 As shown in the chart above, most of Roku’s interest coverage ratios are negative, due primarily to the negative operating income.

-In some fiscal years when Roku generated positive operating income, the respective interest coverage ratio totaled only a few percentage points, indicating the tiny amount of incurred interest expenses by the company.
+In fiscal year 2021, Roku generated positive operating income.
+The respective interest coverage ratio totaled only 1.3%, indicating the insignificant amount of incurred interest expenses by the company.

 Interest Expenses To Adjusted EBITDA Ratio

-Similar to the operating income, Roku makes little to no adjusted EBITDA.
+The definition of Roku’s adjusted EBITDA is available here: adjusted EBITDA.
+Similar to the operating income, Roku produces little to no adjusted EBITDA.

 Therefore, with respect to the adjusted EBITDA, Roku has not been able to cover the interest expenses in most fiscal years.

-For fiscal years with positive adjusted EBITDA, the interest coverage ratio came in at only a few percentage points, illustrating the small amount of interest expenses with respect to the adjusted EBITDA.
+For fiscal years when positive EBITDA was generated, the interest coverage ratio came in at only a few percentage points, illustrating the insignificant amount of interest expenses with respect to the adjusted EBITDA.

 Payment Due

-Roku Inc.’s payments due figures are based on the 2Q 2023 quarterly report dated 30 June 2023.
+Roku Inc.’s payments due figures are based on the 2023 annual report dated 31 Dec 2023.

-The table above shows Roku’s expected amount due in different years based on the types of debt and it needs to be paid in cash.
+The table above shows Roku’s expected amount due in different years based on the types of debt.
+These payments are to be paid in cash.

 This amount includes various types of debt such as leases, manufacturing purchase commitments, and content commitments.